aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 :::

 :::tip
 Note that the `safety factor` only takes into consideration changes related to execution and IO.
-Unexpected creation of storage slots may not be sufficiently coverred.
+Unexpected creation of storage slots may not be sufficiently covered.
 :::